The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 Known for: craft beer

-I became a fan of Sam Adams in the late 1990s as the beers were more flavorful than the swill my friends and I drank in college.
+I became a fan of Sam Adams in the late 1990s as the beers were more flavorful than the typical cheap beers my friends and I drank in college.

-Sam Adams led the craft beer revolution in the United States, and I've been loyal to their beers and brand ever since.
+Sam Adams led the craft beer revolution in the United States, and I've been loyal to their brand ever since.

 I wasn't going to miss the chance to visit their flagship brewery on my first trip to Boston.